toolleeo/cli-apps/README.md

 * [backdown](https://github.com/Canop/backdown) - Safely and ergonomically remove duplicate files
 * [Brash](https://github.com/zakariagatter/brash) - CLI Trash Manager in Pure Bash.
 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
-* [colorls](https://github.com/athityakumar/colorls) - A Ruby script that colorizes the `ls` output with color and icons.
 * [czkawka](https://qarmin.github.io/czkawka/) - Remove unnecessary files from your computer
 * [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames, it replaces characters like spaces with standard equivalents, it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
 * [Dext](https://github.com/AfzGit/dext) - (Directories by Extensions) is a script that moves (or copies) files of the same extension into a folder.